markostanimirovic/re-streamer/README.md

 In the console only `Fruits: Banana` will be printed, because as stated before, second subscription is removed from `fruits` subscriptions list.

 Lastly, it is necessary to mention `flush` and `destroy` functions.
-If we want to remove all subscription, `flush` function is for that purpose.
+We can use `flush` function if we want to remove all subscriptions.

 ```clojure
 (flush fruits)
 ```

-When `flush` is called, all subscriptions were removed, but the stream is still alive.
+When `flush` is called, all subscriptions are removed, but the stream is still alive.
 In case we want to destroy the stream, `destroy` function is the right choice.

 ```clojure